mariammartins/terraform-example-foundation/5-app-infra/README.md

 The infra pipeline is created in step `4-projects` within the shared env and has a [Cloud Build](https://cloud.google.com/build/docs) pipeline configured to manage infrastructure within projects.

 There is also a [Source Repository](https://cloud.google.com/source-repositories) configured with build triggers similar to the [CI/CD Pipeline](https://github.com/terraform-google-modules/terraform-example-foundation#0-bootstrap) setup in `0-bootstrap`.
-This Compute Engine instance is created using the base network from step `3-networks` and is used to access private services.
+This Compute Engine instance is created using the network from step `3-networks` and is used to access private services.

 ## Prerequisites